 The Malaysian Campus is the country’s first ‘green campus’ and offers degrees in science, engineering and business.
 Situated in the stunning lakeside city of Putrajaya, it has state-of-the-art teaching and learning facilities and express links to Kuala Lumpur.

-In the Times/Sunday Times Good University Guide 2022, the university ranks 1st in Scotland for Building and Chemical Engineering.
+In the Times/Sunday Times Good University Guide 2023, the university ranks 1st in Scotland for Building, General Engineering and Aeronautical and Manufacturing Engineering.

 Courtesy of Heriot-Watt University